Data-Science-for-Linguists-2025/Critical-Role-Analysis/final_report.md

 ![screenshot](figures/d20_SpeechTurnGender.png)

 In consideration of players, both groups of men take more speech turns proportionally to anyone else, including the DM.
-I address the issue of attendance in both of my individual analysis notebooks here and here.<br>
+I address the issue of attendance in both of my individual analysis notebooks [here](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Critical-Role-Analysis/blob/main/notebooks/cr_analysis.ipynb#Exploring-Results) and [here](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Critical-Role-Analysis/blob/main/notebooks/d20_analysis.ipynb#Exploring-Results).<br>

 Men outnumber women in Critical Role and have the more consistent attendance records, and as a result it's difficult to state decisively that men take more turns at that specific table, but in this dataset, they do. <br>
 Interestingly, even without the new inclusion of nonbinary players in Dimension 20 data, men take 14% more speech turns than women do.
 However, while there are eight participants per group, two of the men appear in multiple seasons being looked at in the data.<br>
 This inclusion of two players more than once may be affecting the proportions quite a bit.
 There are three repeats among them, if the casts were different but they were still men, that would make the totals 11 men to 8 women instead.

-What I'm most interested in, here, is the fact that when it comes to speech turns, the two DMs are not so deeply different.
+What I'm most interested in, here, is the fact that when it comes to speech turns, the two DMs are not so widely different.
 Matt takes a little over a quarter of all speech turns, and Aabria a bit under a third of turns. <br>
 With only a 5% difference between them, proportionally to their players, I'm fascinated that they've landed quite closely together.
 It would be difficult, of course, for a single DM to out-speak a group of 3+ people alone, but the amount they do have is no small feat. <br>
 There are a total of 422,576 speech turn rows in the Critical Role data, meaning that over 100,000 belong to Matt alone.
 Similarly, D20 has 63,602 speech turn rows, with just over 21,000 belonging to Aabria.